 OF ATLANTIC TUNAS RESOLVES AS FOLLOWS:

-The SCRS should clearly identify sources variability and uncertainties associated with the input data and available information and specify on how these variability and uncertainties can affect the stock assessment results and the interpretation of the information provided in the Kobe II Strategy Matrices.
+The SCRS should clearly identify sources of variability and uncertainty and clearly explain how these variability and uncertainty affect the stock assessment results and the interpretation of the Kobe II Strategy Matrices.

-The SCRS should pursue further enhancing the standardization of information when providing it to the Commission.
+The SCRS should further enhance the standardization of information included in its reports.

-The SCRS should go beyond the minimum elements required in its annual report under Resolution 11-14, score the quality of basic fishery data and scientific knowledge used as inputs to stock assessments in a specific table associated to the Kobe plot and report on:
+In addition to the minimum elements required by Resolution 11-14, the SCRS should further score the quality of the fishery data and related to the knowledge of the system (e.g. biological parameters, fishery patterns history, selectivity) used as inputs to stock assessments.
+Quality scores on data should be detailed and should summarize the state of knowledge of the different inputs and report on:

-the quality, the reliability and, where relevant, the representativeness of input data and information, such as but not limited to (i) fisheries statistics (i.e. catches and effort, catch-at-size and catch-at-age matrices by sex), (ii) biological information (i.e. growth parameters, natural mortality, maturity and fecundity, migrations patterns and stock structure) and (iii) complementary information (i.e. consistencies among available abundance indices, influence of the environmental factors on the dynamic of the stock, changes in fishing effort distribution, selectivity and fishing power, changes in target species),
+the quality, the reliability and, where relevant, the representativeness of input data and information, such as, but not limited to, (i) fisheries statistics and fisheries indicators (e.g. catch and effort, catch-at-size and catch-at-age matrices by sex and, when applicable, fisheries dependent indices of abundance), (ii) biological information (e.g. growth parameters, natural mortality, maturity and fecundity, migrations patterns and stock structure, fisheries independent indices of abundance) and (iii) complementary information (i.e. consistencies among available abundance indices, influence of the environmental factors on the dynamic of the stock, changes in fishing effort distribution, selectivity and fishing power, changes in target species),

-potential limitations and accuracy of the assessment models used with respect to the type and the quality of the input data and information,
+limitations of the assessment models used with respect to the type and the quality of the input data,

-information on potential biases in the assessment results associated with input uncertainties on data and available information.
+potential biases in the assessment results associated with uncertainties of the input data.

-For the purpose of paragraphs 1 and 2, the SCRS should consider changes in the structure of its annual report in order to summarize the information required in this resolution.
+For the purpose of paragraphs 3 and 4, the SCRS should consider a specific table or any other alternative format to be included in its annual report in association to the Kobe plot in order to summarize the information required in this resolution.

 The SCRS should clearly identify sources variability and uncertainties associated with the input data and available information and specify on how these variability and uncertainties can affect the stock assessment results and the interpretation of the information provided in the Kobe II Strategy Matrices.

-In cases when the SCRS utilizes different modeling approaches or scenarios to illustrate the range of uncertainty in the assessment results, the SCRS should endeavour to identify the most defensible approach or the scenario that is most likely, when possible or account for the uncertainty between the candidate models in the calculation of the parameters of interest.
-The rationale for the identification of the approach/scenario that the SCRS finds most defensible/likely should be clearly explained.
+In cases where the SCRS utilizes different modeling approaches and/or scenarios (i.a., sensitivity runs or alternate hypotheses) to incorporate uncertainty in stock assessments, the SCRS should clearly identify the most defensible approach or the most likely scenario (i.e., 'base case') and provide the rationale for its decision.
+In cases where these different approaches and/or scenarios would finally be considered as equivalent, the uncertainty between the models should be accounted for in the calculation of the stock assessment parameters.